TebogoLesedi1/credit_risk_project/README.md

 ​Run the DDL scripts in dim_&_fact_tables/ to build the Star Schema.

 ​Execute the procedures in stored_procedure/ to transform and load the data.

+Import the JSON in /azure_dashboards into your Azure Data Explorer cluster to view the live analytics.